hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/index.html.md

 language](https://docs.hashicorp.com/sentinel/language/).
 A policy can include [imports](https://docs.hashicorp.com/sentinel/concepts/imports) which enable a policy to access reusable libraries, external data and functions.
-Terraform Enterprise provides three imports to define policy rules for the configuration, state and plan.
+Terraform Cloud provides three imports to define policy rules for the configuration, state and plan.

 - [tfplan](./tfplan.html) - This provides access to a Terraform plan, the file